fuzzywe/interview-questions/DEVOPS/NETWORK MAPPING.md

-Here are some DevOps and system design-related questions focused on scaling, debugging, managing pods, and network mapping for microservice architecture.
+Here are some DevOps and system design-related questions focused on scaling, debugging, managing pods, and network map ping for microservice architecture.
 These questions are designed to test your understanding of key concepts and practical skills in these areas:

 ---